Multiphysics Modeling of Stress Corrosion in Underground Pipelines

 The results indicate that the higher prescribed displacements lead to plastic deformation in the steel pipe, which results in a more negative local electrode potential and a higher anodic current density, and hence faster pipeline corrosion.
 By performing simulations like this one, you can gain further insight into stress corrosion to predict the longevity of a structure and develop better corrosion protection methods.

 Try modeling stress corrosion by clicking the button below.
-Once in the Application Gallery, you can log into your COMSOL Access account and download the MPH-file (with a valid software license) as well as a tutorial for this model.
+Once in the Application Gallery, you can log into your COMSOL Access account and download the MPH-file as well as a tutorial for this model.

 Learn more about corrosion in the following blog posts: